chinese-bbb/web-backend/docs/deployment.md

 ```

 **CAUTION**: Since we are using aws, if we don't configure some reverse proxy to `127.0.0.1`, maintainer should create `HOST_IP` with `0.0.0.0` to our application to receive external request

+NOTE: Once you have apply those environment properties, remember to save configuration.

 ### Steps to update the flask app on AWS